An Offshore Accident Firm You Can Trust

 Offshore Fires & Explosions

 If you have experienced the devastating consequences of a fire or explosion while working as an offshore worker, turn to our firm for caring legal help.
 At Arnold & Itkin, we have seen the ways that an offshore fire can wreak havoc on a worker's life.
-Serious physical injuries and emotional traumatization are only the beginning.
+Serious physical injuries and emotional trauma are only the beginning.
 Often, injured workers rack up hefty medical bills due to hospital visits and rehabilitation, leaving them financially overwhelmed.
-Time and time again, these offshore workers have found relief from their helpless situation by contacting our firm.
-When you contact an attorney at our firm, we will fight for the compensation you need to make a full recovery and pay off your medical bills.
+Time and time again, these offshore workers have found relief from their helpless situation by contacting an attorney at our firm.
+If we take your case, we will fight for the compensation you need to make a full recovery and pay off your medical bills.

 Oil Rig Injuries